What is a good credit score? It’s a smart question to ask. Your credit score has the power to affect your life in many ways.

 The most widely used credit scoring system, FICO, operates on a scale from 300 to 850, and break this scale into slightly different classifications from “Poor” all the way up to “Excellent".
 A FICO Score has both a Good and Very Good credit score rating.

-While you can read our guide on credit score ranges to see the full breakdown, generally speaking, a Good or Very Good FICO score falls between 670 and 799.
+Generally speaking, a Good or Very Good FICO score falls between 670 and 799.
 However, it’s important to remember these are just guidelines to keep in mind.
 Individual lenders may have their own standards of what is considered a good credit score.

 Having a good credit score may help you become approved for new lines of credit and lower interest rates.
 Say you’re applying for a $250,000, 30-year fixed mortgage.
 Here’s how your FICO credit score could make a difference: